cms-l1-dpg/L1MenuRun3/development/L1Menu_Collisions2023_v1_0_0/PrescaleTable/README.md

 %
 **Description of the different formats**
 * The PS table in **csv format** is used in the context of the rate estimation.
 It is provided by default when a new menu is released and it is produced using [pstools](https://github.com/cms-l1-dpg/L1MenuTools/tree/master/pstools).
+N.B.: the PS table called "L1Menu_Collisions2023_v1_0_0_RateStudy.csv" is used only for internal studies in the L1 menu team, and it's not meant to be used for rate estimation studies by developers!
+Please, use the "L1Menu_Collisions2023_v1_0_0.csv" table, instead.
 * The PS table in **xlsx format** is used to allow easily changes; it represents the baseline to run TSG Tools in the context of the data-taking to produce an xml PS table used online.
 The xml file is included in L1+HLT keys using L1CE (L1 Configuration Editor).
 It is provided by default when a new menu is released and it is produced using [pstools](https://github.com/cms-l1-dpg/L1MenuTools/tree/master/pstools).
 **NOTE** : This is not the final ps table: it is updated *only* for the max lumi column (2e34), i.e. the 4th column.
 * The PS table in **xml format** is also used to run the L1 emulation of the prescales.
 This is the format accepted by the uGT emulator code.
 Both online and offline, it is provided together with a set of three additional xml files: